FAQ: Teflon® Encapsulated O-Rings: M-Cor Inc.

 WHAT IS ENCAP-O-SEAL™?

-ENCAP-O-SEAL® is the trade name of M-COR, Inc.’s Teflon® encapsulated o-ring.
-This product represents our commitment to providing high-quality, chemically resistant seals.
-Furthermore, the unique properties of ENCAP-O-SEAL® make it suitable for a wide range of industrial applications.
+First and foremost, ENCAP-O-SEAL® is the trade name of M-COR, Inc.’s Teflon® encapsulated o-ring.
+This innovative product represents our commitment to providing high-quality, chemically resistant seals.
+As a result of its unique properties, ENCAP-O-SEAL® is suitable for a wide range of industrial applications.

 WHAT IS A TEFLON® ENCAPSULATED O-RING?

-A Teflon® encapsulated o-ring is a universal chemical-resistant seal used in industry to prevent the passage of corrosive fluids or gases.
-It consists of two components: (1) a Teflon® encapsulation (i.e., jacket or covering) and (2) an elastomer (i.e., rubber) core material, which completely encloses the core.
-Therefore, this combination provides excellent chemical resistance and durability for various industrial applications.
+Essentially, a Teflon® encapsulated o-ring is a universal chemical-resistant seal used in industry to prevent the passage of corrosive fluids or gases.
+Specifically, it consists of two primary components: (1) a Teflon® encapsulation (i.e., jacket or covering) and (2) an elastomer (i.e., rubber) core material.
+In this design, the Teflon® jacket completely encloses the core.
+As a result of this combination, the o-ring provides excellent chemical resistance and durability for various industrial applications.

 WHAT IS AN ELASTOMER?